kennethrmiller/python-data-analysis/README.md

 # advertising-analytics
-#### Advertising analysis using a variety of techniques in python including LASSO regression, simple and slightly more complex multivariate regression, descriptive statistics and more.
+### Advertising analysis using a variety of techniques in python including LASSO regression, simple and slightly more complex multivariate regression, descriptive statistics and more.
 All of the data used in the scripts can be found in the datasets folder.
+Most data was provided in graduate courses.
+Exceptions are noted as they arise.

+##### Russian Troll Ads
+Various analyses on Russian "Troll" Ads, using data from graduate courses as well as data released by Congress and other sources.

 ##### Accessing Census Data with an API using Python
 This is my first foray into using an API in Python.
 I used the Census Reporter API to gather data and perform basic analyses on it.